puffscoin/web3.js/docs/index.rst

 .. include:: include_announcement.rst

 =================================
-web3.js - Ethereum JavaScript API
+web3.js - PUFFScoin JavaScript API
 =================================

-web3.js is a collection of libraries which allow you to interact with a local or remote Ethereum node, using an HTTP, WebSocket or IPC connection.
+web3.js is a collection of libraries which allow you to interact with a local or remote PUFFScoin node, using an HTTP, WebSocket or IPC connection.

 The following documentation will guide you through :ref:`installing and running web3.js <adding-web3>`,